peterhinch/micropython-nano-gui/README.md

  * `clocktest.py` Digital and analog clock demo.
  * `clock_batt.py` Low power demo of battery operated clock.

 Usage with `uasyncio` is discussed [here](./ASYNC.md).
-In summary the blocking which occurs during transfer of the framebuffer to the display may affect more demanding `uasyncio` applications.
-More generally the GUI works well with it.
+In summary the GUI works well with `uasyncio` but the blocking which occurs during transfer of the framebuffer to the display may affect more demanding applications.

 ###### [Contents](./README.md#contents)